 Many people take it 15 to 30 minutes before exercising, as this is thought to produce a greater benefit.

 See this article on bodybuilding.com for findings on this group [http://forum.bodybuilding.com/showthread.php?t=121355501]

 It plays a role in support energy production and supporting enzymes with antioxidant properties.

 1 g is thought to be effective.
 There are reports that some of the health benefits that it may support are dosage dependent, with higher dosages of up to 3 to 4.5 grams noted to be used in some clinical trials.

 Is carnitine a stimulant?

 It may have beneficial stimulatory effects as a result of its role in energy production via the transport of fatty acids.

 If you want to include more carnitine in your diet than you may need to increase your consumption of red meat and dairy products.
 Other carnitine rich foods include greens, sprouts, buckwheat, and rice bran.

 How many servings are there in a container of VitaMonk GlycoTrax™

 There are 30 servings per tub (the serving size is two capsules).
 Each capsule contains 500mg of GPLC.
-Our products are gluten free and are made in the USA.
+Our products are gluten free.

 What Supplements Can I Stack With GPLC?